Poisson process factorization for mutational signature analysis with genomic covariates: Introduction

+In this article, we address this by introducing \emph{Poisson process factorization} (PPF), a statistical framework for jointly inferring mutational signatures, their activities, and the effect of genomic covariates on such activities.
+Specifically, we model mutations from each signature as realizations from an inhomogeneous Poisson point process \citep{kingman-poisson-processes, Daley_verejones_2003} with a locally varying intensity function that captures the multiplicative effects of genomic covariates and copy number alterations via a log-linear model.
+In PPF, each signature is associated with a set of regression coefficients that quantify the enrichment or depletion of mutational burden associated with each covariate.
+In contrast to existing methods, these coefficients are estimated \emph{jointly}, accounting for the effects of all covariates as well as patient-specific copy number.
+Furthermore, the model enables the attribution of individual mutations to signatures by providing a patient- and locus-specific probability distribution over signatures for a given mutation type.

+Furthermore, PPF provides automatic selection of the number of active signatures using compressive Bayesian hyperpriors \citep{zito2024compressive}, which avoids computationally intensive rank selection procedures by shrinking the activities of redundant signatures to negligible values.
+We develop a computationally efficient algorithm for \emph{maximum a posteriori} estimation using majorization-minimization \citep{Lee_Seung_2000} coupled with Newton's method, and present a Markov chain Monte Carlo sampler for fully Bayesian inference.

-The remainder of the article is structured as follows. \cref{sec:model} provides background on \textsc{nmf} in the context of mutational signatures, then introduces the Poisson process factorization model and the prior structure. \cref{sec:inference} presents algorithms for posterior inference. \cref{sec:simulations} conducts a simulation study, and \cref{sec:application} applies the method to breast cancer data.
-Concluding remarks and future directions are discussed in \cref{sec:discussion}.
+The article is structured as follows. \cref{sec:model} provides background on mutational signature analysis, then introduces the Poisson process factorization (PPF) model. \cref{sec:inference} presents algorithms for estimation and inference in PPF. \cref{sec:simulations} conducts a simulation study, and \cref{sec:application} contains an application to data from an ICGC cohort of 113 breast cancer patients.
+Future directions are discussed in \cref{sec:discussion}.